 White tea is made from the young tea bud.
 It is plucked just before the leaf opens on the stem and is air-dried to lock in its color and flavor.
 The chlorophyll is not mature in this bud, which gives it its "white" appearance.
 Sometimes we add flavors to make delicate and delectable teas.
 Look for gently sweet notes ranging from honeysuckle to light maple sap, citrus fruit flavors like orange and lemon, and wisps of floral aromas, evoking jasmine and rose.
 The delicacy of white tea leaves allows wonderfully subtle flavors to flourish in your freshly brewed cup!
 To learn more, check out White Tea 101.

-White tea is more delicate than green or black.
-As a starting point, brew time should be 2 - 3 minutes using 175° F water.
+White tea is more delicate than green or black tea.
+As a starting point, brew time should be 2 to 3 minutes using 175°F water.
 This helps protect flavor and aroma.
-For more flavor, add more tea not time.
-For specific instructions, be sure to read your Harney and Sons tin for more information.
+For more flavor, add more tea, not more time.
+For specific instructions, be sure to read your Harney & Sons tin for more information.

-Caffeine levels in white tea buds are slightly higher than that of green or black tea.
-This extra caffeine helps protect the plant from predators during early growth stages.
-All tea leaves contain natural levels of caffeine but how you brew your tea will determine the final amount of caffeine in your cup.
-To keep caffeine levels low, consider the following;
+Caffeine levels in white tea buds are slightly higher than those of green or black tea.
+This extra caffeine helps protect the plant from predators during the early growth stages.
+All tea leaves contain natural levels of caffeine, but how you brew your tea will determine the final amount of caffeine in your cup.
+To keep caffeine levels low, consider the following:

 Young tea buds naturally contain a greater proportion of polyphenols.
 These polyphenols help protect the young leaves from insects and provide higher levels of antioxidants.
 While further studies are needed, these antioxidants are thought to help prevent cancer and heart disease.